MixPayProtocol/legacy2.developers.mixpay.me/content/guides/solutions/guaranteed-trades.md

 ### Step 3 - Look query the payment results

-Then you can use this [API](https://developers.mixpay.me/api/payments/payments-results) to loop query payments result, the parameter is the `traceId` you generated.
+Then you can use this [API](https://developers.mixpay.me/api/payments/payments-results) to loop query payment results.
+The parameter is the `traceId` you generated.
 And the response is the `status` of payment.
 The `status` has three parameters, unpaid, failed, and success.

 ### Step 4 - Guaranteed trades based on Mixin's multi-signature API

 What you need to know is that the cryptos transferred to multisigId are jointly controlled by the members in the multi-signature group.
 And you can check the cryptos you deposited in the multi-signature wallet, like **Simple Multisig Wallet** (7000102367) and **CoWallet** (7000103970).

-Based on your business process, and then combined with Mixin's multi-signature [API](https://developers.mixin.one/docs/api/multisigs/request) to complete guaranteed trades.
+Based on your business process, you are combined with Mixin's multi-signature [API](https://developers.mixin.one/docs/api/multisigs/request) to complete guaranteed trades.

 ## Q & A

-If you have any further questions, you can contact Robin(Mixin ID: **[26930](https://mixin.one/codes/89f7e832-ff53-4fff-ad47-10c68ec96ae2)**) directly.
+You can contact Robin(Mixin ID: 26930) directly if you have any further questions.